gluethegiant/gtg-rack/README.md

 And other modular mixers tend to make it complicated to route multiple sounds to send effects.

 The modular bus mixers from Glue the Giant allow you to choose the right mixer strip, decide where to place each strip, and easily create mix groups.
+The modules also provide features like polyphonic stereo spread and latency compensation on send effects.

 To use these mixers, simply connect them together with the BUS IN and BUS OUT ports.
 The audio is routed along three stereo buses: red, orange, and blue.